 To communicate with a dial-in server, you need to gather information about the server.
 Then edit a few files.
 Most significantly, you must configure the communications requirements of all dial-in servers that the dial-out system needs to call.
 You can specify options about a dial-in server, such as an ISP phone number, in the /etc/ppp/options.ttyname file.
 However, the optimum place to configure peer information is in /etc/ppp/peers/peer-name files.

 Use the /etc/ppp/peers/peer-name file to provide information for communicating with a particular peer. /etc/ppp/peers/peer-name allows ordinary users to invoke preselected privileged options that users are not allowed to set.

-Supply user-name to the dial-in server, as the login name of the dial-out machine, when authenticating with PAP or CHAP.
+Supply user-name to the dial-in server, as the login name of the dial-out system, when authenticating with PAP or CHAP.

-Use peer-name as the name of the dial-in machine. remotename is used in conjunction with PAP or CHAP authentication when scanning the /etc/ppp/pap-secrets or /etc/ppp/chap-secrets files.
+Use peer-name as the name of the dial-in system. remotename is used in conjunction with PAP or CHAP authentication when scanning the /etc/ppp/pap-secrets or /etc/ppp/chap-secrets files.

 connect "chat chat_script..."